Related articles

 app/views/my_controller/index.html.erb:

 Would that work?
 No. Why?
-Again, for the same reason: greet_user is not accessible from the view because it is hidden inside a module once it is compiled.
+Again, for the same reason: Greet_User is not accessible from view because it is stashed inside a module once it's compiled.

-We finally reach the most important point of this section:
+We finally get to the most important point in this section:

 import $ from 'jquery';